Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 It's a pressed pink meatloaf in a Kaisersemmel sandwiched with a topping of your choices such as pickles, mustard, ketchup, vinegar peppers or mayonnaise.

 We call it Fleischkäsesemmel.
-This name is more common in Southern parts of Bavaria, Tyrol, and Vorarlberg in Austria, and Lichtenstein.
+This name is more common in the Southern parts of Bavaria, Tyrol, and Vorarlberg in Austria, and Lichtenstein.

-🧄 Currywurst
+Currywurst

 Currywurst is made of roasted Bratwurst sausages topped with a ketchup curry sauce.
+It's a flavorful meat snack, and you can easily recreate it at home if you have curry powder in your spice pantry.

-♨️ Dampfnudeln or Buchteln mit Vanillesauce
+Dampfnudeln or Buchteln with Vanillesauce

 Dampfnudel or Buchteln are stuffed sweet yeast desserts.